ssdorsey/peace-machine/process-notes/DV-coding-process.md

 ## Columns

+**We need to get more specific coding rules but let's check to see if we have everything we want here first**

 ### event_id
 Unique id number for each event.
 Useful events with multiple targets.
 One row for each named target, can easily collapse to single row via event_id